WNPX-TV

-WNPX-TV (channel 28) is a television station licensed to Franklin, Tennessee, United States, broadcasting the Ion Television network to the Nashville area.
-It is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company alongside CBS affiliate WTVF (channel 5).
-WNPX-TV's transmitter is located near Cross Plains, Tennessee.
+WNPX-TV (channel 28), branded as The Spot – Nashville 28, is an independent television station licensed to Franklin, Tennessee, United States, serving the Nashville area.
+It is owned by the E. W. Scripps Company alongside CBS affiliate WTVF (channel 5).
+The two stations share studios on James Robertson Parkway in downtown Nashville; WNPX-TV's transmitter is located near Cross Plains, Tennessee.

+On June 29, 2026, the station switched from Ion Television to being an independent station, headlined by its acquisition of regional rights to the National Hockey League's Nashville Predators, and later announced as the new home to sister WTVF's newscasts and public affairs programs from NewsChannel 5+.
+The Ion affiliation in Nashville was then moved to WTVF-DT2.

 History

 As an independent station

 The station was signed on by Dove Broadcasting on January 23, 1989, as WMTT, an independent station serving Cookeville.
 On March 17, 1989, it was sold to Steven J. Sweeney.
 The station would sign on with a general-entertainment format featuring cartoons, sitcoms, movies, religious programming, and infomercials.
 InaVision Broadcasting purchased WMTT in 1993, and changed its call sign to WKZX that year.

 As a WB affiliate

 WKZX became a charter affiliate of The WB in 1995, and would later share the WB affiliation with WNAB (channel 58), which also served Nashville and was signed on two months later.
 The network also aired on cable via the superstation feed of Chicago-based WGN-TV, later branded WGN America.
 In 1995, WKZX launched a nightly newscast at 6:30 p.m. (and repeated at 10 p.m.) branded as News 28.
 In 1997, InaVision Broadcasting sold the station to Roberts Broadcasting, a company based in St. Louis.